Saratoga Springs Separation Agreements Lawyer

 Marriage joins two lives personally and legally.
 Spouses might incur joint debts, share equal rights to bank accounts, or own property as tenants by the entirety.
 Living apart while contemplating divorce does not typically sever the legal obligations and rights associated with marriage unless spouses work with an attorney to file for legal separation under New York Domestic Relations Law § 200.

 Couples must generally file a duly executed separation contract with the family court during legal separation proceedings.
 However, they may also draft private separation contracts without requesting judicial intervention.
-Independent legal counsel in Saratoga Springs might help spouses execute separation agreements setting forth the terms of the parties’ living arrangements, property rights, parental responsibilities, and financial obligations during a period of separation.
+Retaining a seasoned attorney in Saratoga Springs might help spouses execute separation agreements, setting forth the terms of the parties’ living arrangements, property rights, parental responsibilities, and financial obligations during a period of separation.

 Subjects to Address in a Legal Separation Agreement